Sinixt dialect: Nomenclature

-It is unknown how many fluent speakers of the Sinixt language there are at this time although the Sinixt Nation website states that it is an endangered language "at risk of being lost forever if serious initiatives are not undertaken."
+The endonym n̓səl̓xčin̓, also written as n̓syil̓xčn̓ or nsyilxcn, is derived from the word sil̓x, which can also be spelled syil̓x or syilx.
+Sil̓x means "Salish people" and does not refer to a specific band.
+It is used to refer to all Salish people, but especially Sinixt speakers.
+The addition of n̓– čin̓, n̓–čn̓ or n–cn turns the word into n̓səl̓xčin̓, meaning "Salish people's language".

 Written record

 Randy Bouchard and Dorothy Kennedy record fur trader Alexander Ross as the first person "to record an identification of the Lakes (Sinixt) people" by a transcription of their name, in September 1821."